 Rather than paying with tokens or tickets, points are stored on a card that is scanned at each ride.
 It’s easy to spend a few points, break for lunch and come back or even return the next day like we did.

 Adults ride free with a child on many of the Kid’s Country rides, and kids ride free on many of the adult rides like go-karts and blaster boats.
 You can purchase points ahead of time and save 10%!

 We visited The Track during an off-peak time and enjoyed staying for a long stretch, but this attraction is in proximity to the Parkway, easy parking lot access, and pre-paid points system make it a great place to stop for quick visits if heat and crowds are an issue.

 3. Pigeon Forge Gem Mine

 Pigeon Forge Gem Mine is such a simple concept, yet I can’t leave it out of this list of Pigeon Forge attractions kids love.

-We chose the $35 speciality bucket that was on sale for $25 and contained gemstones fossils, arrowheads, fossil sharks teeth, geodes and stones.
+We chose the $35 specialty bucket that was on sale for $25 and contained gemstones fossils, arrowheads, fossil sharks teeth, geodes, and stones.
 This was plenty to keep our kids and us busy for more than 30 minutes.